Iulia Traducta: Identification

 The location of the city of Iulia Traducta has been widely debated by historians.

 The traditional hypothesis identified the city of Iulia Traducta with the town of Tarifa, or a location within that municipality.

-According to Pliny the town was in Mauretania, on the African coast.
+According to Pliny the Elder, the town was in Mauretania, on the African coast.
 Strabo, calling it Iulia Ioza, says it was on the Mediterranean coast of Hispania Baetica.

 Some historians have even identified Iulia Traducta with the town of Baelo Claudia in Baetica.

 However, the latest research and the discovery of several important archaeological sites in the neighboring city of Algeciras have caused investigators to reconsider the matter.